Notobryon wardi Odhner, 1936

 translucent-brown flecked with slightly iridescent white and with

 cloudy brown blotches on its sides.
-There are a few fine brown lines on
+There are usully fine, olive-brown lines on

-is rare on Maui with only three animals known.
-We've found them in Halimeda kanaloana beds at depths
+is rare on Maui with about five animals known.
+Maui animals were in Halimeda kanaloana beds at depths

 one animal on a rubble bottom at 45 m (148 ft) and Terry Gosliner found